 Pepper Jack cheese is a delightful kick in the mouth.
 The cheese is spicy from the addition of fiery jalapeños and habeñeros, with that classic sharp cheesy taste to round it out.
-Not for the faint of heart or the tender-mouthed.
-This cheese is best made using a water-bath setup or a double boiler.
+Not for the faint of heart, this cheese is best made using a water-bath setup or a double boiler.

 - 2 gallons whole milk (do not use UHT/UP milk)